-Thepublicenvironmentaleducationandtrainingprogrammeofthe municipality is also being implemented at school level in partnership with various local schools.
+The public environmental education and training programme of the municipality is also being implemented at school level in partnership with various local schools.
 In this regard the municipality supported of eight local disadvantaged schools to be part of the eco-schools project.
 The eco-schools programme is designed to encourage curriculum-based action for a healthy environment.
-The municipality observes and participate in several important national and international environmental education and awareness campaign.
+The municipality observes and participate in several important national and international environmental events such as the Arbor day and used these as vehicle for environmental education and awareness campaign.